-As CONNt-SNE is new we have many ideas for further work, including: extensions of its framework to other dimensionality reduction techniques, permitting embedding of outof-sample data points through clever use of the VQ mapping, and sensitization of t-SNE's repulsive forces (Q) to manifold dis-connectedness, as characterized by CONN.
+As CONNt-SNE is new we have many ideas for further work, including: extensions of its framework to other dimensionality reduction techniques, permitting embedding of out-of-sample data points through clever use of the VQ mapping, and sensitization of t-SNE's repulsive forces (Q) to learned manifold dis-connectedness, possibly by considering geodesic distances along the CONN graph.

-Acknowledgements
+8. Acknowledgements

-We thank Dr. Beátao Csathó, University of Buffalo, for the Ocean City spectral image and accompanying ground truth.
+We thank Dr. Beáta Csathó, University of Buffalo, for the Ocean City spectral image and accompanying ground truth.
 J. Taylor acknowledges support from NSF AAG 2107942.